 - As the end-user goes through your tree, Zingtree keeps a running total of the score values of all buttons clicked.

-- When you’re ready to act upon the running total score, use a new “Score Branch Node”.
-From there, you can specify a range of score values which redirect to specific nodes.
+- When you’re ready to act upon the running total score, use a new “Logic Node”.
+From there, you can specify rules which redirect to specific nodes.

 Want to build your own?
 Here’s a step-by-step guide:

 Step 1: First, go to Overview > Edit Node and open up the button editor by clicking Edit Buttons.
 Select Use Scoring, and enter a Score Variable Name that will be used to tally scores and branch on later.

 Step 2: Next, add your desired score values to button clicks in your lead qualification decision tree.

 Step 3: Now, add a new Logic Node using This Tree > Add Node.
 In the Logic Node, you can specify which node should appear next (and which to branch to) according to rules you create.